DhenPadilla/RendezvousV1/README.md

 # An app to locate friends, the easy way.

+> ## EDIT: As of 13 Sept 2020, progress has been moved to a private repo

 ### Built with ReactJS, Node/Express, GraphQL & Postgres

 ## For developers: